thanasisn/SDR_enhancement_LAP/article/article_doc.md

 we tested two simple approaches for the determination of
-$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023), and the total solar irradiance (TSI) at the top of the atmosphere, adjusted for the Sun-Earth distance.
+$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
 We have tested both methods by using an appropriate relative threshold and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
 However, by inspecting the daily plots of irradiance it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
 The main reason for these discrepancies is the variability of the effects of aerosols and water vapor which were not taken into account in the two simple methods.
 To produce a more representative reference we included the effects of these factors using a radiative transfer model (RTM).
 The applied methodology is discussed in section.

 ## 2.3 Modeled clear Sky Irradiance